 it was a fun night. it was only the second time i’d ever played music with someone my own age. amanda told me i sounded like eddie vedder, which i took as a compliment even though i don’t think i’d ever heard a pearl jam song at that point. so i wasn’t sure what she thought i sounded like until a little later.

-the other students in our class seemed to like the song when we played it for them on tape the next day. we got a mark of 19 out of 20 — one mark deducted because the teacher thought my lyrics weren’t “clear enough”. that always smelled like a bit of microwaved bullshit to me, but what can you do? i mean, if she wanted total clarity she could have, i don’t know, ALLOWED US TO PERFORM THE SONG LIVE FOR THE CLASS HEY.
+the other students in our class seemed to like the song when we played it for them on tape the next day. we got a mark of 19 out of 20 — one mark deducted because the teacher thought my lyrics weren’t “clear enough”. that always smelled like a bit of microwaved bullshit to me. i mean, if she wanted more clarity she could have, i don’t know, ALLOWED US TO PERFORM THE SONG LIVE FOR THE REST OF THE CLASS.

 anyway. gord and i became fast friends. we started eating lunch together and getting together to jam some more outside of school.